cleppy/webly/README.md

 License

 This project is open-source and available under the MIT License.
-(Or whichever license you chose when creating the repo)